lazy-media/public/Authentik/Discord/Readme.md

 ### Deny Stage with Join Discord Server Message
 For Easier Setup, Create the `Authentication Flow` and the `Discord Expression Policy` in the next step, then come back to this step.

-- Login to you Authentik Admin Panel
+- Login to your Authentik Admin Panel
 - Navigate to `Flows and Stages > Prompts`
   - Create a new Prompt
   - Put what you want in the `Name`, `Field Key` and `Label` boxes.